TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 ## Region-restricted videos?

-`--ignore-errors` and `--download-archive archive.log` will silently skip such videos.

-Using a VPN, switch between US and Germany.
-Or in general: if you follow a specific country's content, switch to that country (e.g. switch to France if you follow French content)
+Using a VPN, switch between US and Germany, and if you follow a specific country's content, also switch to that country (e.g. switch to France if you follow French content).

 # Details :